26 Metaprogramming

 #> └─"no"

-You can take a call object apart with standard list operations.
-The first element is the function, and the rest are the arguments:
+You can take a call object apart with standard list operations, where the first element is the function and the rest are the arguments:

 e <- quote(mean(x, na.rm = TRUE))